fastify/fastify/docs/TypeScript.md

 [src](../fastify.d.ts#L29)

 An interface of properties used in the instantiation of the Fastify server.
 Is used in the main [`fastify()`][Fastify] method.
 The `RawServer` and `Logger` generic parameters are passed down through that method.
-Certain properties are dependant on the generics such as the `http2` and `https` properties.
-If these properties are enabled, but the incorrect server type is passed to the `fastify()` method `RawServer` generic parameter, then an error will be thrown.

 See the main [fastify][Fastify] method type definition section for examples on instatiating a Fastify server with TypeScript.